Health & Wellness

 How accurate are water tracking apps at calculating daily goals?

-Apps that factor in body weight, activity data from connected wearables, and environmental conditions are significantly more accurate than those using a generic 8-glasses-per-day default.
-According to Mayo Clinic, individual fluid needs vary widely — personalized calculators outperform one-size-fits-all targets.
+Apps that factor in body weight, activity data from connected wearables like Garmin or Fitbit, and environmental conditions are significantly more accurate than those using a generic 8-glasses-per-day default.
+According to Mayo Clinic, individual fluid needs vary widely, and personalized calculators consistently outperform one-size-fits-all targets.

 Are water tracking apps safe for my health data?